24 July 2022 / 3-Min Read / Translate↗

 Vintage Dunlop Green Flash squash shoes

 All good questions and honestly my answer is that it is a lack of preparation and planning on their part.
-Having comfortable shoes *is* important, but playing with ripped, holey shoes is simply unprofessional.
+Having comfortable shoes *is* important, but playing with ripped shoes or shoes with holes is simply unprofessional.
 If this is how pros behave, it’s hard for amateurs to take shoes seriously.
 Shame on the pros, I say!

 I can’t tell you which brand and model of shoe is right for you, but I can guide you through some considerations to ensure that at the very least you are wearing shoes that are safe for you and the court.
 The reason that squash shoes might be more important than squash rackets is because shoes are for your safety.
 I’ve never seen somebody get injured from having the wrong racket, but I have seen plenty of people twist their ankle, injure their feet and generally have pain because they bought or used the wrong type of shoe.

 This article is my attempt to protect YOU!
 BTW, the shoes in the main image are from the 1970s and should NOT be used for modern squash!

 Please don't ever where running shoes on a squash court.

 The very first time I was lucky enough to have a hit with Qamar Zaman, I was so excited I forgot to change my shoes.
 After he had finished running me around for 20 minutes, he told me I should never wear running shoes on court.
 I felt like such an idiot.
 I had my squash shoes in my bag.
 I was lucky that I didn’t injury myself.